• Level of education

 Syllabus

-• - Containment of radionuclides and chemical toxins (glass, glass-ceramics, ceramics, hydraulic binders)
+• - Containment of radionuclides and toxic chemicals (glass, glass-ceramics, ceramics, hydraulic binders)

-• - Separation/sorting of radioelements by crystallization/precipitation operations
+• - Separation/sorting of radioelements by crystallization/precipitation processes

-• Material classes and synthesis routes in nuclear environment:
+• Material classes and synthesis routes in a nuclear environment:

 • - Ceramic materials